Documenting Women's Lives

 To assist researchers in tracing references to individual women in other finding aids, they are identified by their full names at death, with surnames at birth given in parentheses.
 Entries also contain information on subjects discussed by the collections' creators, as well as topics of interest to contemporary researchers addressed within specific collections.

-Limitations of space and time precluded our listing every document pertaining to women in the collection at the VHS in this guide; however, we have included free-standing volumes written by women and a majority of the collections that contain information on women and gender.
-Locating manuscripts by or about women for the period before 1800 proved especially time-consuming, and for that reason the eighteenth-century holdings of the VHS may be slightly underrepresented here.
+Limitations of space and time precluded our listing every document pertaining to women in the collection at the VMHC in this guide; however, we have included free-standing volumes written by women and a majority of the collections that contain information on women and gender.
+Locating manuscripts by or about women for the period before 1800 proved especially time-consuming, and for that reason the eighteenth-century holdings of the VMHC may be slightly underrepresented here.

 Although the compilers of entries in this guide have attempted to use standardized descriptive terminology, the natural absence of an index or library subject headings means users should think in broad terms when searching this electronic resource.
 Search terms may be narrowed when appropriate, but users should consider using related or alternative terms when searches produce minimal results.

-Although the manuscript collection constitutes the single most significant component of the research collections at the VHS, a wealth of complementary materials in collections of maps, rare books, newspapers, sheet music, and other printed materials are available at the VHS and most directly accessed through the online catalog.
-The Virginia Historical Society also owns portraits of some of the women whose manuscripts are discussed here; access to them is provided through Virginius Cornick Hall's Portraits in the Collection of the Virginia Historical Society (1981) and through the museum department database of the VHS online catalog, the latter of which also includes information on artifacts among the museum holdings related to women.
+Although the manuscript collection constitutes the single most significant component of the research collections at the VMHC, a wealth of complementary materials in collections of maps, rare books, newspapers, sheet music, and other printed materials are available at the VMHC and most directly accessed through the online catalog.
+The Virginia Historical Society also owns portraits of some of the women whose manuscripts are discussed here; access to them is provided through Virginius Cornick Hall's Portraits in the Collection of the Virginia Historical Society (1981) and through the museum department database of the VMHC online catalog, the latter of which also includes information on artifacts among the museum holdings related to women.